roman-milk/roman-milk.github.io/heads-i-win-tails-she-loses.md

  "I don't suppose there's any chance for us now, is there?"
 Lauren asked anxiously.

  "You fucked another man in our home.
 In our bed.
 For months.
 You hid it from me, made me an unknowing cuckold.
 You treated me like crap for a month, a complete basket-case.
 No, I don't think there's much left of our marriage."
-Report_Story #2